This post is used to log my leetcode problem solving.

 Constraints:

-will be a type of cuisine of at least one food item in the system across all calls tohighestRated
+foodsare distinct. foodwill be the name of a food item in the system across all calls tochangeRating.cuisinewill be a type of cuisine of at least one food item in the system across all calls tohighestRated.- At most

-calls in total will be made tochangeRating
+2 * 104calls in total will be made tochangeRatingandhighestRated.

 Solution